hkalavad53/final_project/README.md

 python ./softmask_percentage.py /project/daane/hussain/final_project/raw_data/obeta_ragtag_ncbi.fa
 ```

+#### Opsanus beta genome scaffolded using T. amazonica as reference (using Ragtag)

-The genome obtained from NCBI is already softmasked and the ragtag assembly using T. amazonica as reference has previously been softmasked and ran through the make_lastz_chains pipeline.
+The ragtag assembly using T. amazonica as reference has previously been softmasked and ran through the make_lastz_chains pipeline.

+#### Opsanus beta genome obtained from NCBI:

+The genome obtained from NCBI is already softmasked.

+#### Opsanus beta genome scaffolded using NCBI's O.beta genome as reference (using Ragtag)

 Here, I will use Repeatmasker to softmask repeat sequences in ragtag assembly which used NCBI's O. beta genome as reference.

 ```
 mkdir obeta_ragatg_ncbi